02shanks/assignment_dashtoon/README.md

 ## Training

-For training, we use a pretrained VGG encoder due to storage and compute limitations.
-The decoder architecture is trained on a small dataset with content and style images.
-However, the network's potential can be further enhanced by training on larger datasets, like MS-COCO for content and a painting dataset from WikiArt for styles, each containing around 80,000 training examples.
+For training, we currently use a pretrained VGG encoder.
+Due to storage and compute limitations, decoder architecture is trained on a small dataset with content and style images.
+However, there's potential to enhance our network by training on larger datasets, such as using MS-COCO for content and a painting dataset mainly sourced from WikiArt for styles.
+Each dataset contains around 80,000 training examples.
 We employ the Adam optimizer with a batch size of 8 content-style image pairs.

-During training, images are resized by setting the smallest dimension to 512, maintaining the aspect ratio.
-Subsequently, random crops of size 256 × 256 are taken.
-Notably, our fully convolutional network can be applied to images of any size during testing, ensuring adaptability for different dimensions.
+During training, we resize both images by setting the smallest dimension to 512 while maintaining the aspect ratio.
+Subsequently, we randomly crop regions of size 256 × 256.
+It's worth noting that our fully convolutional network can be applied to images of any size during testing.
+This approach ensures flexibility and adaptability for different image dimensions.

 ## Run Test